npukujui11/LLIE-EGCSO/Readme.md

 ## Directory

-The following is an explanation of the role of the files in the directory
+The following is an explanation of the role of the files in the directory.

 ```bash
 LLIE-EGCSO/